-Total Instructions Hours: 72 h
+3 72 h Total Instructions Hours:

-S. No List of Experiments 1 Statistics of radioactive counting 2 Determination of plateau and resolving time of a Geiger-Muller counter and its application in estimating the shelf ratio and activity of a beta source 3 Production and attenuation of Bremsstrahlung 4 Radiation exposure: Effect of distance, shielding and time 5 Determine the range of beta particles 6 Backscattering of beta particles 7 Absorption and backscattering of Gamma rays - Determination of HVT 8 Determination of wedge and tray factor for a standard field size of nominal energy 9 Quality assurance of a diagnostic X-ray machine 10 Leakage level measurement of a diagnostic X-ray machine 11 Radiation protection survey of diagnostic radiology installation 12 Study of Voltage-Current (V-I) characteristics of an Ion Chamber 13 Cross calibration of Ion chambers 14 Dose output measurement of high energy photon beams used in radiotherapy department using TRS-398 protocol 15 Dose output measurement of high energy electron beams used in radiotherapy department using TRS-398 protocol 16 Head leakage and collimator leakage level measurement of linear accelerator machine (IEC)
+S. No List of Experiments 1 Statistics of radioactive counting 2 Determination of plateau and resolving time of a Geiger-Muller counter and its application in estimating the shelf ratio and activity of a beta source 3 Production and attenuation of Bremsstrahlung 4 Determine the range of beta particles 5 Backscattering of beta particles 6 Absorption and backscattering of Gamma rays - Determination of HVT 7 Calibration of TL phosphor and TL reader & its use in Dose distribution response.
+8 Quality assurance of a diagnostic X-ray machine 9 Leakage level measurement of a diagnostic X-ray machine 10 Radiation protection survey of diagnostic radiology installation 11 Study of Voltage-Current (V-I) characteristics of an Ion Chamber 12 Cross calibration of Ion chambers 13 Dose output measurement of high energy photon beams used in radiotherapy department using TRS-398 protocol 14 Dose output measurement of high energy electron beams used in radiotherapy department using TRS-398 protocol 15 Determination of wedge and tray factor for a standard field size of nominal energy 16 Head leakage and collimator leakage level measurement of linear accelerator machine (IEC)